 While some people consider organizing to be a chore, I actually find it fun.
 I look forward to it.
-I plan organizing tasks just because I want to.
+I plan to organize tasks just because I want to.
 I just love an organized space!

 I don’t collect many books, but one type that I always like to hold on to is organizing books.
 I can flip through them dozens of times and always find something new to try.

-Below is a list of my favourite organizing books of all time (in no particular order):
+Below is a list of my favorite organizing books of all time (in no particular order):

 Regina Leeds is a pro.
 She makes organizing easy and fun with all of the tasks she has in her book, One Year to an Organized Life.
 I read through this book in less than 3 days – I just couldn’t put it down!
 I tackled many of the suggestions she had in her book and they were all very easy and didn’t require me to purchase expensive organizing items.

-Regina’s other books, One Year to an Organized Financial Life, One Year to an Organized Work Life and One Year to an Organized Life With Baby are also favourites of mine.
+Regina’s other books, One Year to an Organized Financial Life, One Year to an Organized Work Life, and One Year to an Organized Life With Baby are also favorites of mine.
 I have read them all and have not once been disappointed with any of them.

 #3 Organized Simplicity